X.Org Server: Other DDX components

 XWayland is a series of patches over the X.Org server codebase that implement an X server running upon the Wayland protocol.
-The patches are developed and maintained by the Wayland developers for compatibility with X11 applications during the transition to Wayland, and were mainlined in version 1.16 of the X.Org Server in 2014.
+The patches are developed and maintained by the Wayland developers(which mostly come from Red Hat) to ensure an understandable compatibility with X11 applications during the transition to Wayland on Linux desktops, and were mainlined in version 1.16 of the X.Org Server in 2014.
 When a user runs an X application from within Weston, it calls upon XWayland to service the request.